Acacia mangium

 Acacia mangium is a species of flowering tree in the pea family, Fabaceae, that is native to northeastern Queensland in Australia, the Western Province of Papua New Guinea, Papua, and the eastern Maluku Islands.
 Common names include black wattle, hickory wattle, mangium, and forest mangrove.
 Its uses include environmental management and wood.

 It was first described in 1806 by Carl Ludwig Willdenow, who described it as living in the Moluccas.

 Cultivation

 Acacia mangium grows up to 30 m, often with a straight trunk.
 A. mangium has about 142,000 seeds/kg.
-To break down dormancy mature seed requires pre-germination treatments such as mechanical scarification (scratching the surface) or boiling water.
-This treatment leads to a fast germination and typically exceeds 75%.
+To break down dormancy mature seed requires pre-germination treatments, such as mechanical scarification (scratching the surface) or boiling water.
+This treatment leads to fast germination and typically exceeds 75%.